North America

 Fortress of the Bear a Not-For-Profit Organization

-Fortress of the Bear is a sanctuary for Alaskan bears where they care for rescued cubs making it one of more unique zoos in Alaska.
+Fortress of the Bear is a sanctuary for Alaskan bears where they care for rescued cubs making it one of the more unique zoos in Alaska.
 They continue to do so until they are ready to be released into the wild.
-Opened in 2007, they are continuously working to save these majestic animals and they are currently providing care for 8 bears.
+Opened in 2007, they are continuously working to save these majestic animals and currently providing care for 8 bears.

-Similar to Alaska zoo they are a not-for-profit organization and all the admission fees go to maintaining animals health and staff salaries.
+Similar to Alaska zoo, they are a not-for-profit organization, and all the admission fees go to maintaining animals health and staff salaries.
 It is good to know that they are closed from November to March when these bears are hibernating.
 They reopen from early May until the end of October.

 Alaska Wildlife Conservation Center Located in Portage Valley